anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Additional capabilities worth mentioning:

 - Speech Synthesis Markup Language (SSML) is supported in Text-To-Speech
-- Multiple voices are available to choose from for Text-To-Speech
+- Multiple voices are available to choose from for Text-To-Speech only
-- Indigo variable substitution is supported in Text-To-Speech and file name fields
+- Indigo variable substitution is supported in the Text-To-Speech and file name fields
-    - %%v:12345%% for variables and %%d:12345:someStateId%% for device
+    - i.e. %%v:12345%% for variables and %%d:12345:someStateId%% for device

 ## Voice Monkey Skill Setup Instructions